 |F1554 Grade 36||58-80||36|

 Take a look at the mill test reports for these ¾” x 18” imported hex bolts that are manufactured in China.
 These hex bolts are manufactured to meet the requirements of A307 grade A. As you can see, the tensile strength of the four samples ranges from 68 ksi – 74 ksi.
 These values exceed the minimum requirement for A307 grade A and fall between the range required by F1554 grade 36.
-However, these test reports do not show a yield strength value since a this test is not required for A307 grade A. Since this yield strength value is absent from the test reports and F1554 grade 36 requires it, this particular A307 grade A hex bolt cannot be cross-certified to F1554 grade 36.
+However, these test reports do not show a yield strength value since this test is not required for A307 grade A. Additionally, elongation and reduction of area values are also absent from these test reports.
+Since the F1554 grade 36 specification requires all three of these tests to be performed, this particular A307 grade A hex bolt cannot be cross-certified to F1554 grade 36.

 Like many other fastener companies, Portland Bolt stocks imported A307 grade A hex bolts, and ours won’t meet the requirements of F1554 grade 36 either.
 However, we do manufacture F1554 grade 36 hex bolts and stock numerous commonly used sizes that are produced right here in our manufacturing facility in Portland, Oregon.

 So what should you do if a fastener supplier tells you that they have hex bolts in stock that conform to the requirements of F1554 grade 36?

 The first thing to do is question this claim.
 Although these specifications are similar, they are by no means the same.
 This is a vital issue since installing imported A307 grade A hex bolts instead of F1554 grade 36 hex bolt can present significant liability issues.
 By this same standard, we would caution you against allowing a fastener company to substitute a threaded rod with a nut for a true headed bolt.
 For more information on exposing your company to liability issues by installing the wrong product, read this FAQ.